msharekh/documents-archiving/DocumentsArchiving.Web/App_Data/DocumentArchInfo.md

     - Document date (Mandatory and should be less than or equal the current date) --ok

-    - Serial Number (Mandatory with this format 00/0000 Like: 25/2014)
+    - Serial Number (Mandatory with this format 00/0000 Like: 25/2014) --ok

-    - Details (Not mandatory)
+    - Details (Not mandatory) --ok